Our model

 -

-in Ghana we work through Ghana Education Service (GES) and the Kindergarten system.
-Kindergarten teachers act as trainers and the Mothers come into the classroom every day.
+In Ghana, we work through Ghana Education Service (GES) and the Kindergarten system.
+Kindergarten teachers act as trainers and the mothers come into the classroom every day.

 -

-In Uganda there is no pre-school or Kindergarten in most rural areas, we work through Sub-county teams, who train anexisting network of Village Health Teams as trainers.
+In Uganda, there is no pre-school or Kindergarten in most rural areas, we work through Sub-county teams, who train an existing network of Village Health Teams as trainers.
 Play Schemes still take place every day in any available community building, or under the trees on a mat if no building is available.